rnag/rnag.github.io/_posts/tech-tips/2024-01-28-ruby-versioning-hell-with-jekyll-&-github-pages.md

 ---
-title: "Tech Tips: Ruby (Versioning) Hell with Jekyll & GitHub Pages"
+title: "Ruby (Versioning) Hell with Jekyll & GitHub Pages"
 excerpt: "A how-to (with lessons learned) on Ruby versioning with Jekyll and GitHub Pages."
 date: "2024-01-28 22:06:58 -0500"
 categories: